 French bulldogs are among the most adorable species of dogs.
-The reason for their charming impression is because of their small size and skin folds around the neck, face, toes, etc.
+The reason for their charming impression is because of their small size and skin folds here we will go into detail about how to clean a Frenchies folds.

 The most eye-catching features of this breed are these animated folds that no one can dare ignore.
 Everything related to this dog is remarkable until their folds either start stinking or getting infected.